9 Best CCW Gun in 2024 + Buyers Guide

 Best Concealed Carry Examples

-Pocket Pistol: Pocket pistols and mouse guns are the smallest of firearms.
-As the name implies, a pocket pistol is small enough to fit in your pocket.
-These firearms are often 380 ACP and below, but a tiny 9mm occasionally pops up.
-Pocket pistols are weapons of convenience and are often tough to shoot accurately for new shooters.
+Pocket Pistol: Pocket pistols are the smallest of firearms made to fit in a pocket.
+They’re usually chambered in 380 ACP or smaller, making them convenient but harder for new shooters to handle accurately.
 Example – Ruger LCP 2; you can find a full rundown in our dedicated 380 pistol article.

-Micro Compact: Micro compacts are a new genre of size, and they blend a small pistol with a 3 to 4-inch barrel with a relatively high capacity for the size.
-Typically these guns are too big for the pocket but suitable for Inside the Waistband (IWB), Outside the Waistband (OWB), and Appendix Inside Waistband Carry (AIWB) carry.
+Micro Compact: Micro compacts are pistols with a 3 to 4-inch barrel and a high capacity for their size.
+They’re generally too large for pocket carry but suitable for Inside the Waistband (IWB), Outside the Waistband (OWB), and Appendix Inside Waistband Carry (AIWB).
 These are almost universally 9mm guns.
-Example – Sig p365
+Example – Sig p365.

-Snub Nose: Snub nose is a term that applies to small revolvers.
-Smith and Wesson call these J-frames, and they are known for being compact and powerful.
-Calibers made from .22 LR to 357 Magnum.
-These guns feature barrels typically 2 inches or shorter and pack 5 to 6 rounds of ammunition.
-Example – Ruger LCR.
+Snub Nose: Snub nose revolvers, like Smith and Wesson’s J-frames, are compact and powerful, available in calibers from .22 LR to 357 Magnum.
+With barrels usually 2 inches or shorter and holding 5 to 6 rounds, they include models such as the Ruger LCR.
 Note: As with the single stack options, we have a dedicated comparison of wheelguns in our article on the best revolvers.

 List of the Best CCW Guns

-Okay, so now that we understand the types of concealed carry guns, and what makes it a good one, let’s jump into our list of the top concealed carry guns on the market and the category they receive:
+Okay, so now that we understand the types of concealed carry guns, and what makes it them good a one, let’s jump into our list of the top concealed carry guns on the market and the category they receive:

 Best Concealed Carry Guns